Updated December 20, 2018.

 In the cool darkness it was believed the strong spirits would kill any microbes that might cause foodborne illness and the flavors would meld, yielding a very smooth and creamy mellow drink.

-The first President of the United States of America, George Washington, popularized eggnog, his favorite drink for celebrating Christmas.
+The first noted President of the United States of America, George Washington, popularized eggnog, his favorite drink for celebrating Christmas.

 It too, is an easy eggnog recipe.